pop-os/python-apt/doc/source/library/apt_pkg.rst

     The parameter *uri* refers to the location of the file, any protocol of apt is supported.

-    The parameter *md5* refers to the md5sum of the file.
-This can be used for checking the file.
+    The parameter *hash* refers to the hash of the file.
+If this is set libapt will check the file after downloading.
+See :class:`HashString` for the combined form string format description.

     The parameter *size* can be used to specify the size of the package, which can then be used to calculate the progress and validate the download.